mtosoup/mtosoup/README.md

 - 👋 Hi, I’m @mtosoup
 - 👀 I’m interested in finding ways to incoporate Linux, programming, and computer networking into K-8 education to enhance problem solving, collaboration, and creativity.
-- 🌱 I’m currently learning HTML, CSS, JavaScript, python, SQL, Linux, and computer networking.
+- 🌱 I’m currently learning HTML, CSS, JavaScript, Python, SQL, Linux, and computer networking.
 - 💞️ I’m looking to collaborate on projects related javascript, Linux, python, networking and/or education.
 - 📫 Contact me at thompmarsal@gmail.com